 *Some restrictions apply.
 Blockbuster exhibitions excluded.
 Please contact the Hardin Center for more information.

 The Hardin Center reciprocates through the ASTC Passport Program.
 Free admission is granted to Imagination Place Children’s Museum and discounts are usually offered for other exhibitions.
 Some restrictions and exclusions apply; please call ahead to inquire about current discounts.

-The Hardin Center and Imagination Place are closed most national holidays.
+The Hardin Center and Imagination Place are open most national holidays except Thanksgiving and Christmas.

 Imagination Place is closed the first Monday of every month for cleaning and repairs.